 While we have changed the lives of the young adults we’ve supported we have struggled as a small local organisation.

 Our ongoing predicament got me thinking.

 There is a growing community of local travel organisations globally that support their communities.
-However, they are finding it harder and harder to differentiate themselves from the generic, well-funded multinational players.
+However, they are finding it harder and harder to differentiate themselves from the generic, well-funded large international companies.

-What if there was a dedicated hub that brought them all together and served as a lightning rod to connect them with people that want to have genuinely authentic experience?
+What if there was a dedicated hub that brought all of the small travel operators together and served as a lightning rod to connect them with people that want to have a genuinely authentic experience?

 Clean Travel was born